GAO affirms Army decision to skip vehicle prototype

 WASHINGTON The Government Accountability Office on Friday told lawmakers the U.S. Army made a "sound" decision when it decided to skip prototypes in a $6 billion competition for a new combat vehicle that was unsuccessfully challenged by General Dynamics Corp.

-The GAO, the investigative arm of Congress, said the Army had taken other actions to reduce cost and risk on the new vehicle program, including reducing requirements and opting to modify an existing vehicle.
+The GAO, the investigative arm of Congress, said the Army had taken other actions to reduce cost and risk on the new vehicle program, including reducing requirements and opting to modify an existing vehicle built by BAE Systems Plc.

-General Dynamics says the terms of the competition favor the tracked Bradley Fighting Vehicle made by Britain's BAE Systems Plc over its wheeled Stryker vehicle, but the Army earlier this month rejected a protest filed by General Dynamics.

 In this case, GAO said, the Army had concluded that it would cost between $198 million to $341 million to build up to six vehicle prototypes and would add 19 to 31 months to the program's schedule while generating no benefits.